 After breakfast we turn westwards towards Ithaca.
-On the way, we’ll stop for dip in the crystal waters of the small barren island of Atokos, home to just a few rabbits and goats!
-We’ll continue for a short stop at the pretty village of Kioni on Ithaca, before turning into the long, almost enclosed bay of Vathy, the main town.
-With a mountainous spine running the length of the island, the villages of Ithaca have maintained an unspoilt, oldworld feel.
+On the way, we’ll stop for a dip in the crystal waters of the small barren island of Atokos, home to just a few rabbits and goats!
+We continue to Ithaca for a short stop at the pretty village of Kioni before turning into the long, almost enclosed bay of Vathy, the main town.

-Heading back to Kefalonia we sail down towards the port of Agia Efimia, where we will disembark and take the coach to Assos.
+Heading back to Kefalonia we sail down towards the port of Agia Efimia, where we will disembark after lunch and take the coach to Assos.
 Here you will have some free time to explore this charming village.
-We will also visit Melissani Cave, where we will take a short boat trip
+We then return from Assos stopping at the spectacular Myrtos beach viewpoint, the picturesque beach is visible below with beautiful turquoise water.

 The price of this holiday is per person based on two people sharing a cabin.
 Single cabins are available subject to availability at the appropriate supplement.
 The price includes:

-UK Citizens do not require a visa to enter Greece however must have a valid passport.
+UK Citizens must have a valid passport.
 For the most up-to-date passport and visa information visit

 We are unable to accept responsibility if you are unable to travel because you have not complied with any passport/entry/immigration requirements.